Did Anne Boleyn have six fingers on one hand?

 It is in Elizabeth’s reign, however, that the fallacious rumour of the sixth finger began – decades after Anne’s death.
-Nicholas Sander, a Catholic living in exile, wrote, “She had a projecting tooth under the upper lip, and on her right hand six fingers.
+Nicholas Sander, a Catholic living in exile, wrote of Anne: “She had a projecting tooth under the upper lip, and on her right hand six fingers.
 There was a large wen under her chin, and therefore to hide its ugliness she wore a high dress covering her throat.”

 Flaws in the report immediately appear: Sander never met Anne and was writing long after her execution.
 It can be argued that a man like Henry would have not have been attracted to a woman with the physical defects described above.
 Especially as, at the time, imperfections were seen as signs of witchcraft and evil.